-Let us recall that $(X_t,\, t\ge 0)$ has the same distribution than $(Y_t,\ t\ge 0)$ defined by \eqref{afterijump}--\eqref{afterijump1} with time-homogeneous coefficients.
-So we shall focus our attention to the first passage time problem for the diffusion $(X_t,\, t\ge 0)$.
-In the particular case $\mathcal{E}=\mathbb{R}$, we obtain the jump diffusion introduced by Wee:
+$(X_t,\, t\ge 0)$ has the same conditional distribution as $(Y_t,\ t\ge 0)$ defined by \eqref{afterijump}--\eqref{afterijump1} with time-homogeneous coefficients.
+Therefore, we focus on a first passage time problem for diffusion $(X_t,\, t\ge 0)$.
+In the particular case $\mathcal{E}=\mathbb{R}$, we obtain the jump diffusion model introduced by Wee:

-We shall denote by $\mathbb{P}_{y_0}$ the probability distribution of such a solution.
-In order to state the result concerning the first passage time that is $\mathbb{P}_{y_0}(\tau_L<\infty)=1$ for $y_0<L$ (the symmetric case can be handled with similar arguments), we need to introduce several assumptions.
-We assume in particular that the coefficients are regular and the diffusion nondegenerate. \begin{assu} Let us suppose that there exists a constant $K>0$ such that
+We denote the probability distribution of such a solution by $\mathbb{P}_{y_0}$.
+To state the result concerning the first passage time $\mathbb{P}_{y_0}(\tau_L<\infty)=1$ for $y_0<L$, we must introduce several assumptions; the symmetric case can be handled using similar arguments.
+We assume in particular that the coefficients are regular and the diffusion is nondegenerate. \begin{assu} We assume that there exists a constant $K>0$ such that:

-and
+and:

-Moreover there exists $\sigma_0>0$ such that $\sigma(x)\ge \sigma_0$ for all $x\in\mathbb{R}$. \end{assu} Under Assumption \ref{assu:Wee1}, it is well known that \eqref{eq:depWee} admits a unique strong solution which is right-continuous with left-hand limits, see for instance Theorem 9.1 in \cite{ikeda-watanabe} for homogeneous coefficients and Theorem 1.19 in \cite{oksendal2005applied} in the general non homogeneous case.
-Let us introduce two additional assumptions which are crucial in order to obtain almost sure finite times $\tau_L$ when the initial value $y_0$ satisfies $y_0<L$. \begin{Com} In order to state the main result of this section, we need to first prove that the jump diffusion exits from any bounded interval almost surely. \begin{lemma} For any positive $R$, let us define the following stopping time associated to the diffusion \eqref{eq:depWee}:
+there exists $\sigma_0>0$ such that $\sigma(x)\ge \sigma_0$ for all $x\in\mathbb{R}$. \end{assu} Under Assumption \ref{assu:Wee1}, \eqref{eq:depWee} yields a unique strong solution that is right-continuous with left-hand limits (e.g. see Theorem 9.1 in \cite{ikeda-watanabe} for homogeneous coefficients and Theorem 1.19 in \cite{oksendal2005applied} in the general nonhomogeneous case).
+We now introduce two additional assumptions that are critical to obtain nearly certain finite times $\tau_L$ when the initial value $y_0$ satisfies $y_0<L$. \begin{Com} In order to state the main result of this section, we need to first prove that the jump diffusion exits from any bounded interval almost surely. \begin{lemma} For any positive $R$, let us define the following stopping time associated with the diffusion \eqref{eq:depWee}:

 Under Assumption \ref{assu:Wee1}, for any $R>0$ there exists $\rho_R>0$ such that

 \end{lemma} \end{Com} \begin{Com} We just recall the proof proposed by Wee. \begin{proof} Let us consider $R>0$, choose $a > 3R$ and set $K = a^{2n}$ where $n$ is a positive integer that shall be determined later on.
 We consider $\psi \in C_c^2(\mathbb{R})$ such that